 “We do have fields within a quarter mile easily of the buildings, but we haven’t had much talk about this,” Larson said.
 His district’s two elementary schools, Unity East Elementary and Unity West Elementary, are both within a football field’s distance of crop fields.
-“We have the airplanes that fly overhead and spray the field,” Larson said, but added, “I don’t think it has any adverse effects on us.”
+“We have the airplanes that fly overhead and spray the field,” Larson said, but added, “I don’t think it has any adverse affects on us.”

 Forty-one states, including all of those in the agricultural Midwest, have no regulations requiring buffer zones around schools and day cares to protect young children from pesticide chemicals, should they accidentally drift off target from nearby crop fields.

 “We say you need to be very cautious spraying around non-crop areas, be aware of wind speed and direction,” said Dennis Bowman, extension educator at the University of Illinois Extension.

 But in Illinois, and most states, the regulations only go as far as the label.

 “In our training we basically say you have to follow the label.
 The label is the legal document that says how the pesticide can be used,” said Bowman.

 SOME PESTICIDE LABELS REQUIRE A BUFFER ZONE

 Some labels, which must be approved by the U.S. Environmental Protection Agency, do include a required buffer zone or directions based on wind speed, but without statewide buffer regulations around sensitive areas such as schools, a lot of decisions in the field are still left up to the pesticide applicator.